-This article is a part of CNN Underscored’s Guide to Sleep, a weeklong focus on the best sleep-related products.
-We’ll be featuring new products and guides all week, so check in every morning to see what’s new and keep your eyes peeled for exclusive deals.
+This article is a part of CNN Underscored’s Guide to Sleep, a week-long focus on everything you need to sleep better.
+We’ll be featuring new products and exclusive deals all week, so check in every morning to see what’s new.

 So, as our experts describe, if you want the most of your precious beauty sleep, it’s important to reduce stress and cultivate a bedtime beauty routine that can promote the repair of damaged tissues and improve the moisture balance of the skin.
 “One way to think about it is to protect during the day (sun protection, antioxidants, moisturizer) and repair during the night (retinoids, growth factors, peptides, moisturizer),” says King.

 Rabach recommends incorporating antioxidants and retinols into your nightly skin routine.
-King says that retinol in particular works to increase collagen, pore size and help dead skin turnover.
+King says that retinol in particular works to increase collagen and pore size and help dead skin turnover.

 CeraVe’s Hydrating Facial Cleanser is the ultimate no-fuss, derm-approved cleansing option.
 It’s formulated with hyaluronic acid, ceramides and glycerin to remove makeup, dirt and excess oil without drying out your skin.
-But don’t take our word for it: This all-star has nearly 34,000 5-star reviews on Amazon to vouch for its efficacy.
+But don’t take our word for it: This all-star has over 57,000 5-star reviews on Amazon to vouch for its efficacy.

 We’d pick Glossier’s Milky Jelly Cleanser again and again.
 It’s gentle and super creamy, which makes it good for most skin types and a great cleansing option no matter what the next steps in your routine are.